caioaao/wolpert/docs/source/user_guide/intro.rst

 Restacking
 ----------

 The stacked generalization framework is quite flexible, so we can play around with some architectures.
-One example that may help improve a stacked ensemble performance is *restacking*: we pass the training set unchanged from one layer to the other.
+One example that may help improve a stacked ensemble performance is *restacking* [MM2017]_: we pass the training set unchanged from one layer to the other.

 .. image:: /_static/user_guide/restack_graph.png
     :align: center